Chappaqua Continuing Education

 This workout includes 20 minutes of Low Impact AEROBICS plus 20 minutes of WEIGHTS plus 20 minutes of CORE STRENGTH.
 Some toning exercises will be blended with the cardio portion.
 All levels are welcome.
 Exercise mat needed.
 Ankle weights are optional.

-10 Mondays • March 10 to May 19 (no class 4/14) • 6:30-7:30pm • HGHS, Fitness Center • $200
+10 Mondays • September 15 to December 1 (no class 9/22, 10/13) • 6:30-7:30pm • HGHS, Fitness Center • $205

-*NEW* Body Sculpting with Michelle Saccurato
+Body Sculpting with Michelle Saccurato

 This class will focus on improving core strength, increasing flexibility and burning calories by guiding you through a range of traditional weight training exercises.
 You will use exercise bands, dumbbells, and ankle weights.
 All levels are welcome.
 Exercise mat needed.

-10 Wednesdays • March 12 to May 21 (no class 4/16) • 6:30-7:30pm • HGHS, Fitness Center • $200
+9 Wednesdays • October 8 to December 10 (no class 11/26) • 6:30-7:30pm • HGHS, Fitness Center • $185

 Line Dancing with Suzi Myers Tipa

-Dust off your cowboy boots and join us to learn (or re-learn!) some classic country line dances, as well as some new favorites, all while sneaking in a bit of exercise.
+Dust off your cowboy boots and join us to learn (or re-learn!) some classic country line dances--as well as some new favorites--all while sneaking in a bit of exercise.
 Please wear comfortable shoes that you can easily move in.
 No experience necessary, all levels welcome!

-5 Tuesdays • March 11 to April 8 • 6:30-7:15pm • HGHS, Academic Commons • $90
+5 Tuesdays • September 30 to October 28 • 6:30-7:15pm • HGHS, Academic Commons • $95

 Line Dancing Advanced Beginner with Suzi Myers Tipa